RTZ229/coral-blockchain-assignment/README.md

 * Since apart from mysql there are other databases also available like mongoDB(noSQL DB)
 * You could ask the candidates to create an application compatible with mongoDB as well.
-* Adding a delete function in the assignment would also be fun and challenging at the same time.
 * I thoroughly enjoyed doing this assignment looking forward to hearing from you.